Ranked #1 Children's Hospital by U.S. News & World Report

 Support the hospital with a donation that helps kids get the care they need.

-If your baby or child has been born with webbed or conjoined fingers (syndactyly), we share your concern.
-Please know that at Children’s Hospital Boston, we will approach your child’s treatment and care with sensitivity and support—for your child and your whole family.
+If your baby or child has been born with a webbed hand or conjoined fingers (syndactyly), we share your concern.
+Please know that at Boston Children's Hospital, we will approach your child’s treatment and care with sensitivity and support—for your child and your whole family.

 Please note: while syndactyly can affect a child’s toes as well as fingers, this section will focus mainly on syndactyly of the fingers, since the condition poses more complex challenges for hand-and-finger use than for foot-and-toe use.